ixcoinn/ixcoin/README.md

 # IXCOIN (IXC)

-**Blockchain Web3 dengan AI otonom yang membentuk peradaban digital hidup**

-Decentralized Digital Civilization
+**A Web3 blockchain focused on scalability, where autonomous AI evolves into a living digital civilization**

 ---